 - Then to distribute the balance of the estate to the beneficiaries in accordance with the terms of the Will, including establishing any trusts pursuant to the will;

 - To invest estate assets where applicable.

 If an executor neglects any of the above obligations and duties, then a beneficiary may have a claim against the executor especially where the executor’s failing has caused a financial loss to the beneficiary.

 For example, a beneficiary may claim that the executor has:

 - Failed to maintain proper accounting records showing the actual financial position of the estate;

 - Lost profits or poorly managed estate assets; or

 - Acted in a position of conflict, such as, favouring their own interests over those of the beneficiaries.

-If a beneficiary has evidence of one of the above occurring after a Grant of Probate has been issued to an Executor, then it is possible to apply to the Court to have the Executor removed and the substitute Executor or an independent administrator appointed to carry on the adminstration of the estate.
+If a beneficiary has evidence of one of the above occurring after a Grant of Probate has been issued to an executor, then they can apply to the court to have the executor removed and the substitute executor or an independent administrator appointed to carry on the administration of the estate instead.

 If you require legal advice or representation in any legal matter, please contact Armstrong Legal.